nurmuhammadsirat/quantizedramblings.com/_posts/2017-03-29-using-instance-variables-in-class-methods-in-ruby.md

 Interesting!
 Since Foo is an instance of Class, the instance variable @bar lives on that instance.
 Any sub-instances we create from Foo and then subsequently attempt to access @bar will look at the same reference.

-So what is the moral of the story?
-It should be OK to use instance variables in class methods, but hope to God that the class is will not be instantiated.
-Or else information could be leaked and shared across instances, potentially leading to some subtle bug somewhere.
+So the moral of the story: while it is fine to use instance variables in class methods, you probably shouldn't.